STEONx/PWD-Hasher/README.md

 # PWD-Hasher
-A program were you can hash and de hash paswords
+A program were you can hash and dehash paswords